Kong/kong/DEVELOPER.md

 ## Dev on Docker

-[Gojira](https://github.com/Kong/gojira) is a multi-purpose tool to ease development and testing of Kong by using Docker containers.
-It's built on the top of Docker and Docker Compose, it separate multiple Kong development environments into different Docker Compose stacks.
-It also auto-manage the network configuration between Kong and PostgreSQL (if required) by configure the containers' environment variables.
+[Gojira](https://github.com/Kong/gojira) is a multi-purpose tool to ease the development and testing of Kong by using Docker containers.
+It's built on the top of Docker and Docker Compose, and separates multiple Kong development environments into different Docker Compose stacks.
+It also auto-manages the network configuration between Kong and PostgreSQL (if required) by configuring the containers' environment variables.

 It's fully compatible with all platforms (even Apple Silicon).
-You can setup your development environment with Gojira in a couple of seconds (depends on your network speed).
+You can set up your development environment with Gojira in a couple of seconds (depending on your network speed).

 See below links to install the dependencies: